sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 To be eligible for a merit increase during the impact review cycle, a Teammate must have worked at least **4-months** in that given review period and have received a Skill and Values-based performance rating of at least “2” in both areas.

-- On average, Teammates can expect to have their compensation increased for merit purposes **_once a year_** if they are meeting and/or exceeding expectations.
+- On average, Teammates can expect to have their compensation increased for merit purposes **_once a year_** if they are meeting expectations.
 - Teammates can receive compensation increases 2x per year for exceptional performance (9-box score: "Exceeding High Bar" with a 1:1, 1:2 or 2:1 score), but the **expectation is that Teammates receive a comp review 1x per year** if they are scored "Meeting High Bar" or below.
-- Teammates can also receive an increase if they have fallen below the 75th percentile of their respective compensation band.
+- Teammates can also receive a compensation increase if they have fallen below the 75th percentile of their respective compensation band.

 - **1st review period of the year: 1H FY24**
   - Launches February (corresponding promotion and/or pay increase goes into effect April 1st).